josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 - Know the fundamentals of front-end development and JavaScript;
 - Have at least a basic understanding of Svelte already.
 (You can probably follow along regardless, but I'd recommend the [Svelte tutorial](https://svelte.dev/tutorial/basics) first if you're brand-new);
 - Know the basics of both [Markdown](https://www.markdowntutorial.com/) and [Sass](https://sass-lang.com/);
-- Understand the basics of fetching JSON from an API; and finally
+- Understand the basics of fetching JSON from an API; and
 - Know how to install packages with [npm](https://www.npmjs.com/), and have npm installed already.

 Finally, if you just want to skip ahead and see the finished product, you can [check out this repo](https://github.com/josh-collinsworth/sveltekit-blog-guide-steps) or copy it--though I have a proper, more fleshed-out [SvelteKit starter here](https://github.com/josh-collinsworth/sveltekit-blog-starter).